QualyaIO/obtuse.DSP/README.md

   - gate: define length of incoming notes, handles polyphony

 This version is originally aimed at and tested with RP2040.
-The library can be used as-is but you are welcomed to transpile again the vult code if you need to tune the output for other platforms or if you want to modify the engine.
+The library can be used as-is but you are welcomed to transpile again the vult code if you need to tune the output for other platforms or if you want to modify the engine -- add new samples, waveforms, voices, and so on.
 To do so, start with  `make_vult.sh` to transpile all files.
 This script is used set some specific optimizations, for example to guard against stack overflows, and to avoid too much code duplication.
 Note: the script requires bash >= 4.

 Tested with vult from commit [8167652f1fbc475f18cb5fecc2f8276e51a70238](https://github.com/vult-dsp/vult/commit/8167652f1fbc475f18cb5fecc2f8276e51a70238).
 Note that vultin.h from vult was adapted to speed-up computation with fixed float (`fix_mul`).